alterNERDtive/VaultHunters-tweaks/README.md

 * Reverted some of the crafting recipe changes introduced in update 5.
 * Lowered the cost of 64k storage parts.

-### Relic Fragments

-* Doubled the weight of \#5 fragments.
-Now all of them are equally likely to drop.

 ### Researches